-The invitation was announced last month and is contingent upon DSU completing the reclassification process from NCAA Division II to Division I. DSU will apply for NCAA Division I status in June 2020.
+Dixie State University in St. George is officially a member of the Division 1 Western Athletic Conference.
 TDS is a proud sponsor of DSU athletics and congratulates DSU for making this transition to the Division I sports level.

-During the reclassification period, starting with the 2020-21 season, 14 of Dixie State’s 15 sports will compete in the WAC.
-The one sport that will not compete in the WAC is football, because the WAC does not have football.
+DSU completed the reclassification process from NCAA Division II to Division I. The reclassification period started with the 2020-21 season when 14 of Dixie State’s 15 sports competed in the WAC.
+The one sport that did not compete in the WAC is football, because the WAC does not have football.
 The DSU football program will compete as an independent at the Football Championship Subdivision (FCS – formerly I-AA) level.

 Dixie State has been a member of the NCAA at the Division II level since the 2006-07 season after several decades as a NJCAA national power.
 DSU currently sponsors 15 intercollegiate athletic programs, including six men’s sports (baseball, basketball, cross country, football, golf and soccer) and nine women’s sports (basketball, cross country, golf, soccer, softball, swimming, tennis, track and field, and volleyball).